weriomat/nixos-config/README.md

 might be buggy: kitty, helix, waybar
 todo: wofi

+# NOTES
+-> clone into .nixos/nixos since this path is hardcoded into e.g. wallpapers...

 ## Thank you notice

 Special thanks to cobalt for letting me copy his config :)